Judenrat: Occupied territories

-The first actual Judenräte were established in occupied Poland under Reinhard Heydrich's orders on 21 September 1939, during the German assault on Poland, and later in the occupied territories of the Soviet Union.
+The first actual Judenräte were established in occupied Poland under Reinhard Heydrich's orders on 21 September 1939, during the invasion of Poland, and later in the occupied territories of the Soviet Union.

 The Judenräte were to serve as a means to enforce the occupation force's anti-Jewish regulations and laws in the western and central areas of Poland, and had no authority of their own.
 Ideally, a local Judenrat was to include rabbis and other influential people of their local Jewish community.
 Thus, enforcement of laws could be better facilitated by the German authorities by using established Jewish authority figures and personages, while undermining external influences.

 Further Judenräte were established on 18 November 1939, upon the orders of Hans Frank, head of the Generalgouvernment.
 These councils were to have 12 members for Jewish communities of 10,000 or fewer, and up to 24 members for larger Jewish communities.
-Jewish communities were to elect their own councils, and by the end of 1939 were to have selected an executive and assistant executive as well.
+Jewish communities were to elect their own councils and, by the end of 1939, select an executive and an assistant executive as well.
 Results were to be presented to the German city or county controlling officer for recognition.
-While theoretically democratic, in reality the councils were often determined by the occupiers.
-While the German occupiers only minimally involved themselves in the voting, those whom the Germans first chose often refused participation to avoid becoming exploited by the occupiers.
+While theoretically democratic, the councils were often controlled by the occupiers.
+While the German occupiers were minimally involved in the voting, those whom the Germans initially selected often refused to participate to avoid exploitation by the occupiers.
 As a rule, therefore, the traditional speaker of the community was named and elected, preserving the community continuity.